 Any "agreement," "understanding," or "decision" made in a meeting with a faculty or administrative staff member is not official unless the student puts the results of that meeting on paper and presents it to the faculty or administrative staff member for signing.
 This written document must be given to the Registrar, who will place it in the student's permanent file.

+However, a student, faculty or administrative staff cannot make alterations or changes to school policies including those set forth in the Student Handbook.
 Any requests for exceptions to or changes in school policy must be made in writing and should be sent to the Education Council, via the Registrar, for consideration.